-A consortium of meteorologists and environmental modelers are attempting to build a Grid to predict the exact location of severe storms such as tornadoes based on a combination of real-time wide area weather instrumentation and large-scale simulation coupled with data modeling.
-The virtual organization is widely distributed and often mobile.
+A consortium of meteorologists and environmental modelers are attempting to build a Grid to enable them to accurately predict the exact location of severe storms such as tornadoes based on a combination of real-time wide area weather instrumentation and large-scale simulation coupled with data modeling.
+This is an extremely difficult problem and it is far beyond the current capabilities of storm simulation.
+Currently the meteorologists can only say that conditions for severe storms are favorable and issue warnings based on actual weather observations.
+Given the sighting of a storm, they can predict possible tracks, but given current compute and data analysis capabilities at their disposal, they cannot predict that a storm will appear at a specific location with any accuracy.